edgedb/edgedb/docs/stdlib/json.rst

 .. eql:operator:: jsonplus: json ++ json -> json

-    Concatenates two :eql:type:`json` arrays, objects, or string values into one.
+    Concatenates two :eql:type:`json` arrays, objects, or strings into one.

     The result is a new :eql:type:`json` value containing the elements of both concatenated values.
 If concatenated objects have identical keys, the value